Ebin746/admin-next/README.md

 ### Prerequisites

-- Node.js and npm (or yarn) installed
+- Node.js and npm (or yarn) installed (version 16 or higher recommended)
-- MongoDB instance running (adjust connection string in `src/libs/MongoConnect.ts` if needed)
+- MongoDB instance running (adjust connection string in `src/libs/MongoConnect.ts` if needed).
+Ensure MongoDB is accessible from your development environment.
 - A Google Cloud Platform project with OAuth credentials (for Google authentication).
-Create `credentials.env` and set the variables as shown below.

 ### Installation